-Maurizio Bussolo, lead economist in the Chief Economist Office for Europe and Central Asia, has been working on quantitative analyses of economic policy and development showing that policy relevant micro analysis is an effective complement to macro analysis.
-He has led operational teams in the aftermath of the 2008-09 crisis negotiating with LAC governments implementation of reforms to shield the most vulnerable.
+Maurizio Bussolo, lead economist in the Chief Economist Office for Europe and Central Asia, has been working on quantitative analyses of economic policy and development with research interests spanning both micro and macroeconomic topics.
+He has led operational teams in the aftermath of the 2008-09 crisis negotiating with Latin American and Caribbean governments the implementation of reforms to shield the most vulnerable.
 He previously worked at the OECD, at the Overseas Development Institute in London, and at Fedesarrollo and the Los Andes University in Colombia.
 He has extensively published in peer-reviewed journals on trade, growth, poverty and income distribution.
 He holds a PhD in economics from the University of Warwick.

 Lead Economist, Europe and Central Asia